KachiKaduru/KachiKaduru/README.md

 - 👋 Hi, I’m @KachiKaduru
-- 👀 I’m interested in Coding and Software Engineering in general.
+- 👀 I’m interested in Web Development and Software Engineering.
-- 🌱 I’m currently learning Front-End Development
+- 🌱 I’m currently learning Front-End Development.
 - 💞️ I’m looking to collaborate on anything with anyone.
 - 📫 How to reach me; kachikaduru@gmail.com